petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 for more information.

-Log on to Figshare or Zenodo and download a random repro pack and you'll probably see long lists of manual steps explaining how to create and update environments, install dependencies, and then maybe a numbered collection of scripts and/or notebooks.
+Log on to Figshare or Zenodo and download a random repro pack and you'll probably see lists of manual steps explaining how to create and update environments, install dependencies, and then maybe a numbered collection of scripts and/or notebooks.